rouzbeh-afrasiabi/BertFineTuning/background/README.md

 ## Problem Statement

 As <a href="https://www.quora.com/q/quoradata/First-Quora-Dataset-Release-Question-Pairs">described</a> by Quora, the inefficiencies of categorizing questions in Quora's question databse can hinder efforts to allocate a single page to questions that are logically related.
-As a result a better model is required to detect semantically equivalent sequences and  automate the proccess of duplicate detection.
+As a result, a better model compared to Random Forest model ,which was being used by Quora for this task, is required to detect semantically equivalent sequences.